Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Results

 Fig. \ref{fig2} presents snapshots of Arg$_9$ during the WE simulations.
-They are snapshots at the 1500th, 3000th, 4500th, and the last iteration.
-We have 5080 iterations from WE1 to WE5 simulations.
+They are snapshots at 7.5 ns, 15.0 ns, 22.5 ns, and the last (25.4 ns).
 In the figure, yellow shows Arg$_9$, and gray is the lipid molecules in the model membrane (DOPC/DOPG(4:1)).
 The blue and red dots are phosphorus atoms of the upper and the lower leaflets, respectively.
 Water molecules, ions, and the other three Arg$_9$s are omitted for clarity.
 As shown in Fig. \ref{fig2}, the membrane is deformed when Arg$_9$ penetrates the middle of the membrane.
 There are two interesting findings during the deformation of the model membrane: The first finding is that a part of the lipids in the upper leaflet moved along with Arg$_9$.
-The last iteration showed that these lipids went through the lower leaflet.
+The last snapshot showed that these lipids went through the lower leaflet.
 Later, we will discuss how these lipids are transported and reorganized in the model membrane.
-The second finding is the disruption of the lower leaflet both at 4500th and at the last iteration shown in the figure.
-When Arg$_9$ comes to the bottom of the membrane, the lower leaflet deforms drastically, and it makes a widening of a water pore in the lower leaflet.
+The second finding is the disruption of the lower leaflet both at 22.5 ns and at the last (25.4 ns) shown in the figure.
+When Arg$_9$ comes to the bottom of the membrane, the lower leaflet deforms drastically, widening of a water pore in the lower leaflet.